gabrielcuvillier/arxwasm/README.md

 Chrome is supported on Windows, Linux, and Mac OS X, on Intel x86 32-bit and 64-bit architectures.

-A few remarks on some platforms:
+A few remarks:

-- Although Chrome is provided for Android and iOS (both on ARM architectures), Native Client is not supported on these mobile operating systems.
+- Although Chrome is supported on Android and iOS (both on ARM architecture), Native Client is not supported on these mobile operating systems for now.

 - For some unknown reason, the open-source browser "Chromium" provided by Debian/Ubuntu distributions does not come with Native Client support by default.
 For now, you have to use Google Chrome instead (or build Chromium from sources yourself).